Sovereignty and scale define opportunities in satellite constellation manufacturing

 Satellite constellations are poised for growth due to the demand for non-terrestrial networks.
 Analysys Mason’s Satellite manufacturing and launch services: trends and forecasts projects that a total of 36 528 satellites will be launched as a part of constellations between 2026 and 2034.
 This represents manufacturing revenue of USD132 billion and, at least in theory, plenty of opportunities for manufacturers (Figure 1).

-Figure 1: Total addressable market of constellation satellites manufactured between 2026 and 2034
+Figure 1: Total addressable market for manufactured constellation satellites

 Sovereignty creates protected demand despite constraining market access